OpenDUNE/OpenDUNE/README.txt

 (on Windows) or ~/.config/opendune (on Linux).
 All options must be in an [opendune] section.
 Available options are :
-language : english / french / german
+- language : english / french / german
+- datadir : directory where Dune data files are
+- savedir : directory for Dune personal data files (savegames)

 Enhancement over Dune2